roman-milk/roman-milk.github.io/good-girl-vs-slut.md

+===

- ****** Good Girl vs. Slut Ch.
-15 ****** byHiddenDevil_© But then there were another two knocks on the wall; a third guy was waiting.
+But then there were another two knocks on the wall; a third guy was waiting.
 Wow, Trisha though.
 It's a crowded day!Without hesitating, the cheerleader knocked back twice, and then grinned at Mandy.
 "Ready for another one?"

  "Me?"
 Mandy responded, surprised.
 She was always so excited, but as soon as an actual cock appeared, she became nervous again.
 "But it's your turn!"